coateds/DevOpsOnWindows/UsingVSCode.md

 * Multiple terminals
     * Combined with Git/Poshgit easy to push/pull

+# Setup a new workstation for VSCode, PowerShell and Python
+* Install Git
+* Install VSCode
+* Install PowerShell
+  * Windows: installation not necessary, but upgrade might be
+  * Linux: I have a process somewhere, but I do not presently use this
+* Install Python (plus virtualenv and pip if needed)
+* Install Modules
+  * PSTools from GitHub.
+For now, clone to ~\Documents\WindowsPowerShell\Modules\pstools
+  * I have no Python Modules at this time
+* Configure my key combinations (Shift + Alt multi line selection)
+* Install extensions (PS and Pythin will suggest install on first edit of .ps1 and .py file)
+  * Code Runner
+* Sync Snippets (currently in `GitHub:Comaparitive-Scripting/snippet-[lang].json`)

 # Cross Platform
 * Installation Windows (Chocolatey): `choco install vscode -y`